rng-guy/NFSMWBartender/README.txt

 ── ■ "BASIC" FEATURE SET

-GENERAL:
+COP (BINARY) STRINGS ("BartenderSettings\Basic\Labels.ini"):

+ • This feature is completely incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
+Either delete this mod's "Labels.ini" configuration file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" file.

+GROUND SUPPORTS ("BartenderSettings\Basic\Supports.ini"):

- • All vehicles you specify to replace the ramming SUVs ("BartenderSettings\Basic\Supports.ini") should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) in their VltEd "aivehicle" entries.
-If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like managing more than 8 active cops for very long.
+ • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) in their "aivehicle" VltEd entries.
+If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s), as this effectively makes them circumvent the global cop spawn limit.

- • All vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should each not be used by any other cop(s) elsewhere.
+ • All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop(s) elsewhere.
 If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present in the pursuit.

- • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
-Either delete this mod's "Labels.ini" configuration file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" configuration file.